CaraVDV/FccWeatherApp/README.md

 # FccWeatherApp
-A weather app for the FCC intermediate front-end development project.
+A weather app for the FreeCodeCamp intermediate front-end development project.
+Find out more at FreeCodeCamp.com